nikalexo/DVAF/README.md

 ## Second Step -- Plot
 - Execute $python3 main.py
-- With a little bit of lack, you will see a lot of interesting plots.
+- With a little bit of luck, you will see a lot of interesting plots.